nspo/pybarsys/docs/settings.md

 The same goes for `EMAIL_URL`.

 ## Required settings
 These settings MUST be set in your `.env` file.
+If your secret key starts with a '$' you need to escape it with a backslash '\$', otherwise Django-environ will interpret it as en environment variable.

 | Parameter name | Example | Description | Other examples |
 | ---            | ---     | ---         | --- |